 Key Points to Remember:

-- The film has won more 11 awards at film festivals.
+The film has won more than 15 awards at film festivals.

 Study Guide - whenever possible, take a copy of the printed study guide with you so that people can immediately see images and the content of the film without having to watch it.